adhvika07/web-scraper/README.md

 1. **Price Distribution**: Shows how laptop prices are distributed across different ranges.
 2. **Word Cloud**: Visualizes the most common words in product names.
 3. **Correlation Heatmap**: Shows the correlation between price and rating.
-4. **Sentiment Analysis**: Performs sentiment analysis on placeholder reviews and visualizes the sentiment scores.

 ### 🧠 Technologies Used
 -**Python**: Core programming language.